pavel-paulau/perfdb/README.md

 **perfkeeper** was created to address daily needs of performance benchmarking.
 It allows to maintain arbitrary samples collected during relatively short period of time.
 All samples are grouped by data source (e.g., OS stats or database metrics).
 In turn, sources are grouped within data snapshot which represents single benchmarking iteration.
 There are no reducers, you get data as it is.

 It's built on top of very fast components.
-All samples automatically indexed and queries are nearly instantaneous.
+All samples are automatically indexed and queries are nearly instantaneous.
 Interaction with storage is implemented via simple REST API.
-There are asynchronous and fully concurrent handlers behind every entry point, so that your requests will never wait.
+There are asynchronous and fully concurrent handlers behind every endpoint, so that your requests will never wait.

 Deployment is straightforward as well.
 It only requires running database (MongoDB, as for the moment of writing) and Go environment.